robertduplock/scifibooks.club/content/en/reviews/_index.md

 ---
-title: "Reviews"
+title: "All Reviews"
 date: 2017-03-02T12:00:00-05:00
 ---

 {{< center-text >}}
   Below, you can find all my book reviews.
+I hope you enjoy.
 {{< /center-text >}}